mrstefangrimm/LnR-Actuator/Instructable/Rev4/instructions.md

 ![LnR2-ShaftsMounted](LnR2-ShaftsMounted.jpg)

-Slide the metal shafts from the front through the sleeve bearings of the base component and the slider component.
-Then screw the shafts into the threaded sleeves on back side of the base component.
+Slide the metal shafts from the front through the sleeve bearings of the base component and the carriage component.
+Then screw the shafts into the threaded sleeves on rear plane of the base component.

 Attach the wooden rod the flange with a M2 screw.
 Drill a 1.5 mm hole into the wooden rod where the screw goes through, otherwise the wood will break.